mtconnect/iso_digital_twin_adapter/mqttadapter/README.md

 The adapter library is located in the `adapter` directory and provides an an abstraction around the MTConnect socket server to send data to an MTConnect agent.
 The agent can be found at (https://github.com/mtconnect/cppagent).

+### MTConnect Agent Configuration

+Copy `Devices.xml` and `agent.cfg` from the `mqttadapter/agent` directory to the directory where the `agent.cfg` for the MTConnect Agent Installation is.

 ### The mqtt adapter

 The MQTT python adapter is located in the `mqttadapter` subdirectory.